 Financial Statement Preparation.
 The accompanying interim condensed consolidated financial statements have been prepared by QUALCOMM Incorporated (the Company or QUALCOMM), without audit, in accordance with the instructions to Form 10-Q and, therefore, do not necessarily include all information and footnotes necessary for a fair presentation of its consolidated financial position, results of operations and cash flows in accordance with accounting principles generally accepted in the United States.
 The condensed consolidated balance sheet at September 26, 2004 is derived from the audited consolidated balance sheet at that date which is not presented herein.
 The Company operates and reports using a 52-53 week fiscal year ending on the last Sunday in September.
-The three month periods ended December 26, 2004 and December 28, 2003 both included 13 weeks.
+The three month and six month periods ended March 27, 2005 and March 28, 2004 included 13 weeks and 26 weeks, respectively.